Poser Utilities plugin for ZBrush 4R7 (updated November 24 2015)

-Note that this is a beta version, currently Windows only.
-Be sure to back up your work before using the plugin!
+Note that use of this plugin is at your own risk.
+Be sure to back up your work before using!

-If you installed the previous version make sure you delete both the PoserUtilities01.ZSC file and PoserUtilitiesData folder from your ZBrush 4R2\ZStartup\ZPlugs folder before installing the new version.
+If you installed the previous version make sure you delete both the PoserUtilities01.ZSC file and PoserUtilitiesData folder from your ZBrush 4R7\ZStartup\ZPlugs folder before installing the new version.

 *Export Groups to OBJs